AriFordsham/GHCWiki/erlang-in-haskell.md

 we take the best of Erlang and embed it as a DSL into Haskell?
 This page summarises a possible design.

+## Implementation

+I'm currently working on an implementation of the following ideas.
+The implementation is a work in progress and its interface differs somewhat from the following sketch.
+The actual interface is described here: [ http://www.cl.cam.ac.uk/\~jee36/remote/](http://www.cl.cam.ac.uk/~jee36/remote/)

 ## Processes